 Investing is not a short-term option

-We believe a sensible approach is to investing is to have a diversified portfolio, with an appropriate proportion of cash, equities, bonds, property, commodities and alternative asset classes for your goals and risk tolerance.
+We believe a sensible approach to investing is to have a diversified portfolio, with an appropriate proportion of cash, equities, bonds, property, commodities and alternative asset classes for your goals and risk tolerance.
 It is generally accepted with investing that people should act with the long-term in mind.
 This will give your investments more time to ride out any shorter-term fluctuations in the markets.

 Why invest with Equfund?